-To open Configure Layer, do the following:
+To change the layer properties, do the following:

 - Verify you are signed in to your account and open Scene Viewer.